-Thanks to the 11 colleges and universities located near our city, Manchester produces thousands of newly-trained graduates ready to work in the fields of engineering, business, international relations, technical fields, business communications, and product management, among hundreds of others.
-The Manchester Young Professionals Network boasts over 2,000 members between the ages of 20 and 40, where you can check out real life evidence of this.
+Thanks to the eight colleges and universities located near our city, Manchester produces thousands of newly-trained graduates ready to work in the fields of engineering, business, international relations, technical fields, business communications, and product management, among hundreds of others.
+The Manchester Young Professionals Network boasts over 2,000 members between the ages of 20 and 40.

 As the fastest growing population in New England, New Hampshire offers 1.3 million potential employees, with about 63 percent of them living within 30 miles of Manchester.